After Wisdom Tooth Removal

 • Begin brushing normally, the evening of surgery, while being gentle at the surgical sites.

-• Rinse mouth after eating for first two weeks.
+• Rinse mouth each time after eating for the first two weeks.

-• Causing a little bleeding while brushing is often normal.
+• Causing a little bleeding while brushing is often normal for the first few days.

 Stitches

-• If stitches were used, they will dissolve in about one week and do not need to be removed unless specified by your surgeon.
+• If sutures were used, they would dissolve in about one week and do not need to be removed unless specified by your surgeon.

 • If stitches fall out early after third molar surgery, there is no need to worry.

-• Pain that persists more than 7 – 10 days or increase after 4 days.
+• Pain that persists more than 7 – 10 days or increases after 4 days.

 • Unusual reaction to medications.

-Proper mouth care and following instructions after surgery will speed healing and reduce pain and complications.
-Pain for several days after surgery is normal and should be expected.
+Proper Mouth care and following instructions after surgery will speed healing and reduce pain and complications.
+Pain after surgery is normal and should be expected.